Archdiocese of Uppsala: Former Catholic archbishopric

 The first Archbishop of Uppsala was Stephen, a Cistercian monk from the celebrated Alvastra Abbey.
 Cardinal William of Sabina came as papal legate to Sweden during the archiepiscopate of Jarler, a Dominican friar (1235–55).
 The legate had been commissioned, among other things, to establish cathedral chapters wherever such were lacking, and to grant them the exclusive right of electing the bishops.
 Another important matter which the legate had been ordered to carry out was the enforcement of the law of clerical celibacy.
 At a provincial synod held at Skänninge in 1248 under the presidency of the cardinal, the rules as to celibacy were made more severe.
 The pious and energetic Archbishop Jarler and his successor Laurentius (1257–67), a Franciscan, constantly strove to elevate the clergy and to enforce the law of celibacy.
-A century later Saint Bridget (d.
+A century later Bridget (d.
 1373), laboured zealously for the enforcement of the same law.

 A new era arose in the history of the archdiocese when Archbishop Folke (1274–77) transferred the see from Old Uppsala to Aros, a town nearby on the Fyris which was given the name of Uppsala.
 This change was approved by the pope, the king and the bishops.
-The relics of the national saint, St. Eric, were also transferred to the new see.
+The relics of the national saint, Eric, were also transferred to the new see.
 The cathedral of Uppsala, the most important church of Sweden and the largest in Scandinavia, was built by the French architect Etienne de Bonnuille in 1287.
 It was a masterpiece of the Gothic style, and is a monument of what Catholic art and Catholic self-sacrifice were able to create under the leadership of zealous archbishops and prelates.

 The labours of the archbishops extended in all directions.
 Some were zealous pastors of their flocks, such as Jarler and others; some were distinguished canonists, such as Birger Gregersson (1367–83) and Olof Larsson (1435-8); others were statesmen, such as Jöns Bengtsson Oxenstierna (d.
 1467), or capable administrators, such as Jacob Ulfsson Örnfot, who was distinguished as a prince of the Church, royal councillor, patron of art and learning, founder of the University of Uppsala and an efficient helper in the introduction of printing into Sweden.
 He died in the Carthusian monastery of Mariefred (Mary's Peace) in 1522.
 There were also scholars, such as Johannes Magnus (died 1544), who wrote the "Historia de omnibus Gothorum sueonumque regibus" and the "Historia metropolitanæ ecclesiæ Upsaliensis", and his brother Olaus Magnus (d.
 1588), who wrote the "Historia de gentibus septentrionalibus" and who was the last Archbishop of Upsala.